janaagaard75/desert-walk-solitaire/README.md

 Published through Expo: <https://expo.io/@janaagaard75/desert-walk>.

+## Running the App Locally

+1. Fetch the repo and install packages with `yarn install` (or `npm install`).
+1. Download and install the [Expo XDE](https://expo.io/tools).
+1. (Not sure if this is mandatory: Install XCode on Mac.
+The iOS Simulator is part of XCode.)
+1. Open the project in Expo XDE.
+This should compile everyting.
+1. Open the project in the iOS simulator* or...
+1. ...
+Install the Expo client on a mobile device and scan the QR code revealed by the Share button.

+*) It also possible to run the app in Android simulator, but I haven't tried that yet.

 ## To Do

 * Update engine, so that it can animate the cards between two states.